nizami/barrelize/README.md

 - **Customizable**: Configure file patterns, ignore specific files, or customize export styles (named, default, or both).
 - **Recursive**: Optionally generate barrels for nested directories.
 - **CLI & API**: Use via command line for quick setups or integrate programmatically in your build scripts.
+- **Smart Export Control**: Fine-grained control over what gets exported and how:
+  - Include/exclude specific members using string or regex patterns
+  - Map member names to custom export names
+  - Automatic type-only exports detection
+  - Support for asterisk (\*) exports when appropriate
+- **Flexible Path Handling**: Replace patterns in export paths using string or regular expressions
+- **Customizable Formatting**: Control bracket spacing, quotes, semicolons, and newlines

 ### Why Use Barrelize?